goatcorp/faq/dalamud_troubleshooting.md

 ### Q: How do I install/enable plugins?
 Not sure how to install plugins?
 Just type `/xlplugins` in-game after you see that the in-game hook has loaded.

-Note: Disabled plugins are not uninstalled.
-You'll need to manually delete them if you want to remove all traces of the plugin.
 <hr>

 ### Q: What is the command for \<insert plugin here\>?